-7.1 If staff are concerned about the welfare or safety of any child at our school, they will record their concern either on the agreed reporting form (Appendix 1) or through the setting's electronic system.
+7.1 If staff are concerned about the welfare or safety of any child at our school, they will record their concern either on the agreed reporting form (Appendix 1) or through the setting's electronic system, CPOMS which they will have been trained on.
 Any concerns should be passed to the DSL without delay.
-[Include information here about your system for recording and reporting concerns.]